 If getting accreditation or certificates is the main reason why you're using online learning sites, then Coursera is the clear winner over Udemy.

 While Udemy does offer some courses on more academic topics, they aren't able to offer any kind of accreditation from academic institutions like universities that Coursera is able to offer.

 Udemy courses can offer certification for completing a course.
 But whether a future employer will give it any weight is another question.

-Coursera programs are more structured with graded assignments, access to instructors, and a more legitimate backing from a real college or university.
+Coursera programs are more structured with graded assignments, access to instructors, and more legitimate backing from a real college or university.

 As a result, a certificate from Coursera will look much better on your resume or CV than one from Udemy.

-The main reason from that it comes with the name of an institution like Princeton, Yale, or Cambridge that will ensure any future interviewers that your credentials are legitimate.
+The main reason that it comes with the name of an institution like Princeton, Yale, or Cambridge that will ensure any future interviewers that your credentials are legitimate.

 Coursera's course and specialization certificates come in a digitally sharable format.
 Not only can you print copies to put in your portfolio, but you can put them straight on to your LinkedIn profiles as well.